Upcoming Legal Change

-Sweepstakes casinos are available to some Indiana players, but operator access is limited and restrictions may apply.
+Pending change in Indiana.
+Current availability may shift as scheduled updates or state actions take effect.
+Must be 21+ to play where permitted.
 Banned effective July 1, 2026 under HB 1052 (signed March 13, 2026 by Governor Braun).
 Civil fines up to $100,000 per violation.
 First state to ban sweepstakes casinos in 2026.
-Must be 21+ to play.

 Indiana signed HB 1052 into law in March 2026, banning sweepstakes casinos effective July 1, 2026 - operators must cease service and players should withdraw funds before that date.

-Indiana's 6,833,037 residents have limited sweepstakes casino access.
+Indiana is in a pending-change phase for sweepstakes casino access.
 Banned effective July 1, 2026 under HB 1052 (signed March 13, 2026 by Governor Braun).
 Civil fines up to $100,000 per violation.
 First state to ban sweepstakes casinos in 2026..
-Only operators that still accept Indiana players are listed below, and availability can change by brand.
-Nearby legal states include Michigan, Ohio, Kentucky.
-Players must be 21+ to register and play where available.
+Operator access may shift quickly as scheduled updates take effect.
+Nearby states with access include Michigan, Ohio, Kentucky.
+Players must be 21+ to play where allowed.

 Indiana became one of the first states to enact a targeted ban on sweepstakes casinos when Governor Mike Braun signed House Bill 1052 on March 13, 2026.
 The law, which takes effect July 1, 2026, explicitly classifies sweepstakes gaming platforms as illegal gambling operations and subjects violators to civil penalties of up to $100,000 per violation.
 The Indiana Gaming Commission (IGC) is the designated enforcement authority.